pjf/skyrim-requiem-wine/README.md

 Obviously replace `\path\to\...` with the relevant paths on your system.

+With this set-up, the reqtificator and other SkyProc patchers run reliably on my system.

 **Automatic Variants**

 Once I figured out how to get the Reqtificator running, AV was a dream: